The non-dairy artisanal delights of raw nut cheeses

 Café Gratitude Nacho Cheese

-This smooth and creamy cheese adds a delicious note to the coconut bacon, lettuce, and tomato sandwich at Café Gratitude.
+This smooth and creamy cheese adds a delicious note to the coconut bacon, lettuce, and tomato sandwich at [the now closed] Café Gratitude.
 Chef Dreux Ellis also suggests serving it over roasted potatoes or enchiladas, spread on toasted crostini with a drizzle of olive oil and fresh chopped cilantro, or as a dip for crudités.
-And of course, don’t hesitate trying it on nachos.
+And of course, don’t hesitate to try it on nachos.

 4 cups cashews, soaked for at least 4 hours prior to use